 What is a Beniversal Card?

-The Beniversal® Prepaid MasterCard® works much like a credit card, but uses funds from your Medical Flexible Spending Account (FSA) to pay for eligible medical expenses at the point-of-sale.
+The Beniversal® Prepaid MasterCard® allows participants to use funds from a Medical Flexible Spending Account (FSA) to pay for eligible medical expenses at qualified merchants accepting Debit MasterCard.

 When can I start using my Beniversal Card?